3L0C/mpvSockets-smpv/umpv/README.md

 ```

 The original umpv script sets the default socket to `$HOME/.umpv_socket` which
 is not the default for mpvSockets.
-However, we can get your tmpDir with the
+However, we can get your temp dir with the
 tempfile module and join that with the default path `mpvSockets/umpv_socket`.
 This should be the same location that mpvSockets uses if you do not have
 `$MPV_SOCKET_DIR` or `$MPV_UMPV_SOCKET` set.
 If this is not the case please
 open an issue as I would like to see what's going wrong.

-If you have the
-`$MPV_UMPV_SOCKET` environment variable set you can set SOCK to that value.
+If you have the `$MPV_UMPV_SOCKET` environment variable set you can set SOCK to
+that value.
 This is the most compatible option between umpv and mpvSockets.
-If Neither of
+If
-these settings is working, then just hard code SOCK to the same location that
+Neither of these settings is working, then just hard code SOCK to the same
-mpvSockets is trying to use.
+location that mpvSockets is trying to use.

 ```python
 @@ -79,7 +82,8 @@